-Cash used in investing activities in 2015 of \$10.09 billion was comprised primarily of capital expenditures of \$9.31 billion (excluding the allowance for equity funds used during construction and net of contributions in aid of construction costs).
-ETP invested \$7.68 billion for growth capital expenditures and \$485 million for maintenance capital expenditures during 2015.
-We paid net cash for acquisitions of \$900 million, including the acquisition of a noncontrolling interest.
+Cash used in investing activities in 2015 was \$7.82 billion.
+Total capital expenditures (excluding the allowance for equity funds used during construction and net of contributions in aid of construction costs) were \$9.02 billion.
+Additional detail related to our capital expenditures is provided in the table below.
+We paid net cash of \$804 million for acquisitions, including the acquisition of a noncontrolling interest.

-Cash used in investing activities in 2014 of \$6.80 billion was comprised primarily of capital expenditures of \$5.34 billion (excluding the allowance for equity funds used during construction and net of contributions in aid of construction costs).
-ETP invested \$5.05 billion for growth capital expenditures and \$444 million for maintenance capital expenditures during 2014.
-Regency invested \$1.20 billion for growth capital expenditures and \$98 million for maintenance capital expenditures during 2014.
-We paid cash for acquisitions of \$2.37 billion and received \$814 million in cash received from the sale of AmeriGas common units.
+Cash used in investing activities in 2014 was \$6.69 billion.
+Total capital expenditures (excluding the allowance for equity funds used during construction and net of contributions in aid of construction costs) were \$5.17 billion.
+Additional detail related to our capital expenditures is provided in the table below.
+We paid net cash of \$2.37 billion for acquisitions, primarily for the Eagle Rock Acquisition, Susser Merger and the acquisition of a noncontrolling interest.
+In addition, we received \$814 million in cash from sale of AmeriGas common units.